thirdelement/sneaker-dadi/README.md

 <div align="left"><img src="media/readme/footer-light.webp"></div>

 When a customer clicks on any of the navbar product links, the resulting product pages are based on the startbootstrap.com ‘Shop Homepage’ template.
 The page body shows four products across on larger screens which is reduced in number for smaller devices.
-The same Bootstrap cards are used as in the carousel on the home page so there is consistency.
+The same Bootstrap cards are used as in the carousel on the home page for consistency.
 <div align="left"><img src="media/readme/products.webp"></div>

 The product detail page is based on the ‘Shop Item’ template also from startbootstrap.com.
-The header section is removed to allow screen space for the item image.
+The header section is removed to allow screen space for the product image.
 There is a plain white background to ensure the product is the main focus.
 The layout includes a product title, description, size selector , ‘Add to cart’ and ‘Continue Shopping buttons.
 There is a carousel showing four images of the product from different angles.

 <div align="left"><img src="media/readme/product_detail.webp"></div>